freight-hub/freighthub-frontend-challenge/README.md

 # Use cases

-- The user shall be able to see shipments in pages of 20 elements per page.
+- The user shall be able to:
+  - See shipments in pages of 20 elements per page
-- The user shall be able to search for shipment id and sort by different fields.
+  - Search by shipment id
+  - Sort by different fields (e.g. id, name) in ascending/descending order
-- The user shall be able to see the shipment information on a shipment details page.
+  - View the shipment information on a separate shipment details page
-- The user shall be able to update the shipment name.
+  - Update the shipment name (should persist when the page is reloaded)

 The interactions should not refresh the page.

-# Evaluation Criteria
+# Evaluation criteria

 ## Technology requirements